Oaderogba2022/rain-matrix-cpp/design-test.md

 Each character of the array was assigned random values between digits and blocks (0-9 and L'█') through the expression characters_[i] = binaryDis(gen) ?
 L'0' + digitDis(gen) : L'█'.
 L'0' + digitDis(gen) : L'█'.
 The execution algorithm (50/50 via binaryDis(0, 1)) between numbers and symbols maintained a balanced combination of numeric expressions with symbolic elements thus making the visual display more sophisticated.

 ### 2. DigitalRain Class
-I structured the DigitalRain class as the simulation’s orchestrator, managing the overall system and integrating all components:
+I designed the DigitalRain class to act as the core controller for the simulation, overseeing all system components and their interactions.

-Frame Rate Control (~30 FPS) – I used std::chrono in Run() to enforce a 33ms update cycle (if (deltaTime >= 33)), ensuring smooth animation.
-This tied Update() and Render() to a consistent ~30 FPS, balancing responsiveness with CPU efficiency.
+**Frame Rate Control (~30 FPS)** – In the Run() method, I utilized std::chrono to maintain a 33ms update cycle with an if condition checking (deltaTime >= 33).
+This approach helped achieve smooth animations by keeping both Update() and Render() synchronized at approximately 30 frames per second, balancing responsiveness with CPU usage.

-Console Buffer Manipulation – In InitialiseConsole(), I called SetConsoleScreenBufferSize(hConsole_, { static_cast<SHORT>(width_), static_cast<SHORT>(height_) }) and SetConsoleWindowInfo to resize the console dynamically.
-This maximised display space, preventing truncation of raindrops at edges or bottom.
+**Console Buffer Management** – Within InitialiseConsole(), I invoked SetConsoleScreenBufferSize(hConsole_, { static_cast(width_), static_cast(height_) }) along with SetConsoleWindowInfo to dynamically adjust console size.
+This optimization enhanced display area utilization, ensuring raindrops weren’t clipped at the edges or bottom of the interface.

-Multi-Threading Support – I introduced a thread in Run() with std::thread musicThread(&DigitalRain::PlayMarioTheme, this) to handle audio via PlaySound, detaching it to run independently.
-This kept the main thread focused on visuals, avoiding bottlenecks.
+**Multi-Threading Implementation** – I created a separate thread in Run() using std::thread musicThread(&DigitalRain::PlayMarioTheme, this) for audio processing via PlaySound.
+By detaching this thread, it runs independently from the main thread focused on visuals, thereby preventing any performance slowdowns.

-Memory Management – I implemented drops_.erase(std::remove_if(...)) in Update() to purge off-screen raindrops (yPos_ >= height_), preventing memory bloat and maintaining performance as the simulation ran indefinitely.
+**Memory Management Optimization** – To manage memory efficiently, I employed drops_.erase(std::remove_if(...)) within Update() to remove off-screen raindrops where (yPos_ >= height_).
+This strategy effectively reduced memory usage and sustained performance during continuous simulation operation.

 ## Multi-Threading for Animation & Audio
 The program utilises two running threads that work simultaneously for an integrated multimedia presentation: